How to Reply to a Payment Request Email

 Here are a few best practices to keep in mind:

-• Include invoice details.
+2. Include specific invoice details for tracking purposes.
 Vendors are often tracking several invoices at once.
 Even when you are directly responding to an email from the vendor, be sure to reference the invoice number in the copy of your email.

-• Use professional language.
+3. Use professional, polite language.
 Avoid slang, abbreviations, and unnecessary jargon.
 Use a professional greeting and email signature.

 How to respond to vendor inquiries will vary depending on the payment situation you find yourself in.
 After all, a response to an email payment request for an invoice you intend on paying will look quite different from a response to a vendor payment dispute.